-It might be tempting to just jump into your repair, but you should take some time first to determine the right method and steps to use.
+It might be tempting to just jump into your drywall repair, but you should take some time first to determine the correct method and steps to use.
 Not surprisingly, the amount of repair work you’ll need to do will depend on the extent of the damage.
-Smaller holes are much easier and less involved to repair that larger holes and dents.
+Fixing cracks in drywall or smaller holes is much easier and less involved to repair than larger holes and dents.

-- Small holes and dents
+Small holes and dents

 Assemble Your Tools

-- Paint primer and paint to match walls
+Paint primer and paint to match walls

 Fixing Small Holes and Dents

-First, you’ll need to ensure that any debris is removed from around the hole.
-Next, apply some spackle or drywall compound.
+2. Next, apply some spackle or drywall compound.
 You’ll need to apply enough layers to ensure that the level of the hole is even with the rest of the wall.

 Dealing with Popped Nails

 Popped nails occur when nails lose contact with the studs in your wall and “bump” through the drywall, creating a visible hole or puncture.
-These may also be caused by drywall screws, which can pop out as wooden framing is affected by the elements.
+These may also be caused by drywall screws, which can pop out when wooden framing is affected by the elements.

-To repair drywall damage caused by popped nails, the first step is to reattach the drywall to the framing or studs.
-You can do this by inserting a drywall screw about 1 ½ inches above the popped nail.
+1. Reattach the drywall to the framing or studs.
+You can do this by inserting a drywall screw about 1.5 inches above the popped nail.
 The screw should be inserted until it is just below the surface of the drywall.